 - The cabin is the part of the crane housing its operator.
 The cabin can be accessed by stairs or elevator.

 - The legs (waterside leg or WS and landside leg or LS) of the crane generate the height.
 The height of the cranes has been increasing over the years due to the increasing stacking height of containers above the ship’s deck (now up to 11 containers above decks and 12 below deck).
 In general, the WS leg is thicker than the LS leg.
 This is because the WS leg has to support more moment forces.
 Legs can be vertical, but some of the WS legs have a slight angle in the LS direction.

-- Cable reel and power-supply allow flexibility during loading and unloading of the ships and are necessary for the cranes to move along the quay.
+- Cable reel and power supply allow flexibility during loading and unloading of the ships and are necessary for the cranes to move along the quay.
 STS cranes are commonly powered by two types of power supply.
 The first is a diesel engine-driven generator located on top of the crane and the second is electric power provided from the dock by the terminal facility.
 Most STS cranes are electrically powered and therefore need to be connected to a power grid.
-This connection is realized by huge cables that are lying in gutters over the quay.
+This connection is realized by huge cables that lie in gutters over the quay.
 The voltage that they require may range from 4,000 to 13,200 volts.
-When the crane needs to move, the cable must roll on roll off by the motorized reel.
+When the crane needs to move, the cable must roll on and roll off by the motorized reel.

 - Boogie set and wheels support the crane on the quay.
 The boogie set is the part of the crane that is under the leg of each corner, meaning that a crane has four boogie sets.
 Typically, a crane has eight wheels per corner.
 The total loads of one corner need to go through the eight wheels.
 If the quay is insufficiently strong, cranes with more wheels per corner can be made.